Food Analysis

 In order to protect the end consumers the legislators have set maximum quantities within the framework of the German Food and Feed Code (LFGB) for plant protection, pest control and preservative products in REGULATION (EC) No. 396/2005.
 The European Union also issues regulations for setting maximum quantities, which have to be implemented in national regulations by the member states within a given time frame.

-Worldwide trade of foods and raw materials of vegetable origin requires the compliance with European and international regulations regarding limits on quantities.
+Worldwide trade of food and raw materials of vegetable origin requires the compliance with European and international regulations regarding limits on quantities.

 We guarantee competent advising and analysis regarding various limits on quantities.
 Therefore, we are able to exactly ascertain and prove whether your goods are marketable or not.

-Physical, physical-chemical and chemical analysis of food and feed
+1. Physical, physical-chemical and chemical analysis of food stuffs

-Determination by means of HPLC with standard detectors (UV and fluorescence detector)
+1.1 Determination by means of HPLC with standard detectors (UV detector)

-Determination by means of gas chromatography with mass spectrometric detection (GC-MS/MS)
+1.2 Determination by means of pesticide residues liquid chromatography with mass spectrometric detection (LC-MS/MS)

 ASU L 00.00-115